Genetically modified mammal: Cattle

 In 1991, Herman the Bull was the first genetically modified or transgenic bovine in the world.
 The announcement of Herman's creation generated considerable controversy.

 In 2016 Jayne Raper and her team announced the first trypanotolerant transgenic cow in the world.
 This team, spanning the International Livestock Research Institute, Scotland's Rural College, the Roslin Institute's Centre for Tropical Livestock Genetics and Health, and the City University of New York, announced that a Kenyan Boran bull had been born and had already successfully had two children.
 Tumaini – named for the Swahili word for "hope" – had been given a trypanolytic factor from a baboon via CRISPR/Cas9.

 Dogs

 Ruppy (short for Ruby Puppy) was in 2009 the world's first genetically modified dog.
 A cloned beagle, Ruppy and four other beagles produced a fluorescent protein that glowed red upon excitation with ultraviolet light.
-It was hoped to use this procedure to investigate the effect of the hormone oestrogen on fertility.
+It was hoped to use this procedure to investigate the effect of the hormone estrogen on fertility.

 A team in China reported in 2015 that they had genetically engineered beagles to have twice the normal muscle mass, inserting a natural myostatin gene mutation taken from whippets.

+Wolves

+Romulus, Remus, and Khaleesi are three genetically modified gray wolves, intended to mimic the extinct dire wolf.
+The first two, both being males, are named after Romulus and Remus of Roman myth, and the latter, a female, is named after the literary character Daenerys Targaryen from George R. R. Martin's book series A Song of Ice and Fire, who may be referred to by the honorific Khaleesi.